-You may choose to receive \$100/day for each PTO day not used at the end of the calendar year or elect to carry forward up to ten (10) days of PTO into the following calendar year.
+At the end of the calendar year, you can elect to carry forward up to ten (10) days of PTO into the following calendar year.
 This option allows you the ability to take PTO early in the calendar year before new PTO time is earned.

 Employees who complete five (5) years of continuous full-time service at Goodwin University accrue an additional five (5) days of PTO.
-At fifteen (15) years of continuous service, an additional (5) days is accrued.
+At ten (10) years of continuous service, an additional (5) days is accrued.
 You will begin to accrue the additional time in the month following your anniversary date.